 EEA workers right to work checks from 1 July 2021

-Up until 30 June 2021, EEA nationals have been permitted to use either their passport or national identity card as proof of eligibility to work in the UK.
-This is the cut-off date for applications under the EU Settlement Scheme for either settled or pre-settled status.
+Up until 30 June 2021, EEA nationals had been permitted to use either their passport or national identity card as proof of eligibility to work in the UK.
+This was the cut-off date for applications under the EU Settlement Scheme for either settled or pre-settled status.

-However, from 1 July 2021 onwards, with the exception of Irish citizens, all EEA and Swiss nationals will need to produce evidence of their immigration status under either the EU Settlement Scheme or a valid visa under the new UK points-based system.
+Since 1 July 2021 onwards, with the exception of Irish citizens, all EEA and Swiss nationals will need to produce evidence of their immigration status under either the EU Settlement Scheme or a valid visa.

 There is no mandatory requirement for retrospective checks to be undertaken on EEA and Swiss nationals who were employed on or before 30 June 2021.
 That said, for an incoming employer following a TUPE transfer, you should still conduct a fresh check.
 This will need to be done using the online service, although the Home Office is due to issue further guidance here.